 Welcome to the Exe Decorative and Fine Arts Society.
 We are based in Topsham, and cover the towns and villages on both sides of the Exe estuary south of Exeter.
 Our purpose is to give our members opportunities to appreciate the arts.

 We have a programme of ten lectures on various aspects of the arts, held monthly on Thursday mornings, from September to June.
 The lectures are illustrated and given by experts in their field.
 These lectures are supplemented by special interest days where we look in greater detail at a particular topic.

 We also have visits to places of interest in the south west, and tours further afield, including abroad.
-Some of our members take part in activities such as Heritage Volunteering, Church Recording and Young Arts, where we try to involve young people in the arts through initiatives in local schools and colleges.
+Some of our members take part in activities such as Heritage Volunteering, and Arts Volunteering, where we try to involve young people in the arts through initiatives in local schools and colleges.

 In 2017, most decorative and fine art societies changed their names to The Arts Society, following the rebranding of the national body NADFAS.
 We as a society decided to retain our name ExeDFAS while remaining affiliated to The Arts Society.